PMANet: Malicious URL detection via post-trained language model guided multi-level feature attention network: Experiments

 \subsection{Case Study}

 To further evaluate our model in real-world scenarios, we selected 20 active phishing URLs reported by PhishTank in October 2023, with some listed in Table \ref{tab:tab6}.
 Both our model and the baseline models undergo testing with those trained on 30\% of the Grambeddings dataset.
-Our model identifies all malicious URLs with 100\% accuracy, while Grambeddings incorrectly classifies 5 URLs, achieving 75\% accuracy, and URLNet misclassifies 1 URL, resulting in 95\% accuracy.
+Our model identified all malicious URLs with 100\% accuracy.
+In contrast, Grambeddings incorrectly classified 5 URLs, achieving an accuracy of 75\%, while URLNet and TextCNN each misclassified 1 URL, resulting in 95\% accuracy.
+BERT and RoBERTa also achieved 100\% accuracy on these samples.
 The Grambeddings method, despite its complex neural network combination (including CNNs, LSTM, and attention layers), does not significantly benefit in real-world scenarios, showing a considerable gap compared to prior experiments.
 The sensitivity of Grambeddings to minor fluctuations primarily stems from its reliance on n-gram encoding.
 Additionally, n-grams inherently break text into fixed-size chunks, leading to a wider, more uniform distribution of noise in the feature space.
 The Grambeddings method lacks specific feature refinement mechanisms, in contrast to URLNet, which employs max pooling within its CNN structure.
 Max pooling, though a simple operation, is instrumental in filtering out noise, allowing the model to concentrate on salient aspects of the data.

-Compared to the two baseline methods, our proposed approach incorporates layer-aware attention and spatial pyramid pooling.
+Compared to baseline methods, our proposed approach incorporates layer-aware attention and spatial pyramid pooling.
 This allows for learning feature importance and filtering noise across every dimension of the input representation space.
 As a result, our method demonstrates enhanced accuracy in practical scenarios, particularly in identifying challenging, hard-to-distinguish, or deceptive samples.
 This capability marks a significant improvement in handling complex classification tasks in real-world applications.